ieVictor/game-website/README.md

 # Compass UOL - First Challenge

-Este projeto envolveu a criação de duas landing pages, com o intuito de por em prática técnicas de HTML, CSS & JavaScript.
+This project involved the creation of two landing pages, with the aim of putting `HTML, CSS & JavaScript` techniques into practice.

 ## Header & Footer